 Think Beyond Video Surveillance for Building Security

 Building safety can be particularly difficult to prepare for.
-When considering securing a building, many people instantly thing of video surveillance.
+When considering securing a building, many people instantly think of video surveillance.
 While video surveillance is certainly important, another focus at the core of any safety plan should be communications and notification.

 Typically, a solid communications and notifications safety plan this requires a call control application (i.e. Cisco CallManager), a mass notification application (i.e Singlewire InformaCast), endpoints such as Cisco IP Phones and IP speakers (i.e Advanced Network Devices, Wahsega, Atlas) and mobile phones and digital displays.